opentensor/evm-bittensor/docs/staking-precompile.md

 If you would like to ineract with staking precompile using just the Metamask wallet as a user, skip to step 6

 3. Copy the text of stake.sol contract to Remix IDE and compile it.
+Replace `HOTKEY` constant with your hotkey public key.

 4. Connect Remix IDE to Injected Provider - Metamask and your Metamask address that has TAO balance.